-Back in 1998/9, I emailed Ed Annunziata, where I asked him multiple questions including why this was still included/accessible in the game.
-He responded that it was the first time anyone had asked him about it which was also why he wished to write back to me and that it was in relation to the question "Why do dolphins live in the sea?" from earlier in the game.
-He also elaborated by explaining to me that those messages were originally tied to ancestors to Ecco (rather than just glyphs) that we would've seen and talked to, but were ultimately scrapped from the game.
+Back in 1998 I emailed Ed Annunziata and I asked him multiple questions including why this was still included/accessible in the game.
+He responded that it was the first time anyone had asked him about it which was also why he wished to write back to me, and that it was in relation to the question "Why do dolphins live in the sea?" from earlier in the game.
+He also elaborated by explaining to me that those messages were originally tied to ancestors of Ecco (rather than just glyphs) that we would've seen and talked to, but were ultimately scrapped from the game.

-I also still have this from that very same email, including my 10y/o self's awful spelling:
+I also still have this excerpt from that very same email, including my 10 y/o self's awful spelling: